Full Nut, Zinc.

 Full Hexagonal Nut, Zinc Plated, Grade 5 (8.8) DIN 934.

-Fixaball.co.uk, sells all sizes of zinc, hex nuts at the best internet prices, with free, first class delivery.
+Fixaball.co.uk, sells all sizes of zinc, hex nuts at the best internet prices, with free delivery.

 Orders placed before 2pm are usually dispatched same day (Mon-Fri).